binipringle/intro-to-dh/_texts/3-html-css.md

 By the end of this workshop, participants will:

-- Familiarize themselves with the anatomy of a webpage and how the Internet works.
+- Familiarize themselves with the anatomy of a webpage
-- Understand the basics of the HTML and CSS markup languages.
+- Understand the basics of the HTML and CSS markup languages
-- Use HTML, CSS, and a text editor to build a small website.
+- Use HTML, CSS, and a text editor to build a small website

 ---